jicki/alertstore/README.md

 ### Running Manually

 1. Open a terminal and run the following
-1. Copy the AlertSnitch binary from your $GOPATH to `/usr/local/bin` with `sudo cp ~/go/bin/alertstore /usr/local/bin`
+1. Copy the AlertStore binary from your $GOPATH to `/usr/local/bin` with `sudo cp ~/go/bin/alertstore /usr/local/bin`
-1. Now run AlertSnitch as with just `alertstore`
+1. Now run AlertStore as with just `alertstore`
    - To just see the alerts that are being received, use the *null* backend with `ALERTSTORE_BACKEND=null`

 ### Setting up in AlertManager

-Once AlertSnitch is up and running, configure the Prometheus Alert Manager to forward every alert to it on the `/webhooks` path.
+Once AlertStore is up and running, configure the Prometheus Alert Manager to forward every alert to it on the `/webhooks` path.

 ```yaml